 The Spanish olla podrida of the viceroyalty subsists today in our puchero or beef stew and there is no market in the republic where it is not sold daily.

-On the other hand, Mexico's fervent love of chocolate drink had clear origins in the pre-Hispanic era; during the three centuries of New Spain, the custom not only continued, but increased notably.
+On the other hand, Mexico's fervent love of chocolate drink had clear origins in the pre-Hispanic era; during the three centuries of New Spain, the custom not only continued but increased notably.

 With regards to alcoholic beverages, the pre-Hispanic pulque was joined by sugar cane liquor, beer, and imported grape wines, although sometimes they were from the country, produced here illegally, against Spain's monopolistic dispositions.
-Distilled liquors, such as mezcals -one of them tequila-, were fully developed until independent Mexico.
+Distilled liquors, such as mezcals -one of their tequila-, were fully developed until independent Mexico.